Skip to main content

 • Nexus Repository does support yank and unyank endpoints; however, use yank with caution as it can break builds for users who haven't locked their dependencies

-• Security - SSL configuration (HTTP/HTTPS settings) for secure data transfer and repository access; authentication via anonymous access, user tokens, and cargo tokens
+• Security - SSL configuration (HTTP/HTTPS settings) for secure data transfer and repository access; authentication via anonymous access and user tokens

 • REST APIs - Compatible with the repositories, search, component, asset, and tags REST APIs